tyconsulting/AzureResourceGraph/README.md

 # Azure Resource Graph Collection

 ## Description
-This repository contains my Collection of Azure Resource Graph related resources such as sample scripts and Resource Graph Queries
+This repository contains my Collection of Azure Resource Graph related resources such as sample scripts and Resource Graph Queries.

 ## How-To
 The following pages demonstrate how to invoke Azure Resource graph queries via different methods.